marcmarinam/obsidian-fmp/Promotion/Free trial remake.md

 Work I was involved in:
 - Enabling dynamic length free trials in titan and ecomm-gate.
 - Migrated eligibility logic from titan to ecomm-gate.
-- Mapped different journeys to specific FT coupons.
+- Mapped different journeys to specific FT coupons in ecomm-gate.

 #### Phase 2
 Migrating from coupon-based free trials to coupon-less free trials.
-This allowed us to run experiments with any free trial lengths
+This allowed us to run experiments with any free trial lengths.